Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 We are tasked to implement a Game, that allows us to raise animals and allow for playing with 1-4 players.

-This is the first draft and is subject to change - most rules apply and will not change, but some additional rules can come to be implemented - Which is yet to be determined.
+This is a work in development - most rules apply and will not change, but some additional rules can come to be implemented - Which is yet to be determined.

-This is the base code structure and is a work in development.
+This is the third code draft structure and is a work in development.

 **RULES:**